 There is no cost to join as an Affiliate, and our staff will support your organization, facilitate partnerships, and help coordinate events and media to highlight the infrastructure issues critical to your stakeholders.

 To learn more about becoming a financial sponsor of Infrastructure Week, please contact Executive Director Zachary Schafer.

 Infrastructure Week is non-partisan, is not affiliated with any political candidate, and does not take a position on any legislation or elections.
 We are excited to work with any group interested in talking about the importance of America’s roads, bridges, rail, ports, airports, water and sewer systems, the energy grid, and more.

-Infrastructure week doesn’t take place in any one location, but instead happens from May 15th to 19th across America and online as organizations of all types host events and share their stories about the importance of infrastructure to our economy, jobs, national security, and more.
+Infrastructure week doesn’t take place in any one location, but instead happens from May 11th to 18th, 2020 across America and online as organizations of all types host events and share their stories about the importance of infrastructure to our economy, jobs, national security, and more.

 Infrastructure Week does not provide space for groups to host events, but we are happy to work with you to find partners, as well as promoting your work through our website, blog, and social media.

 We’ll launch our national event calendar in March and regularly update it.
 You can sort by date and location.
 Many of our events will be webcast, so even if you can’t be there in person check the description to see if you can watch online.
 Also, if nothing is currently happening in your community we encourage you to work with us to launch an event, walking tour, or whatever else you’re interested in pursuing.
 Learn more on the participate section of our website and contact us at firstname.lastname@example.org.